New York Chinese Scholar's Garden

 The New York Chinese Scholar's Garden (寄兴园 (寄興園, Jìxīng Yuán, Gei3hing1 Jyun4)) is part of the Staten Island Botanical Garden, located in the Snug Harbor Cultural Center.
 Materials were shipped to Staten Island in the spring of 1998, when a team of 40 Chinese artists and artisans from Suzhou constructed the garden.
-It opened in June of 1999.
+It opened in June 1999.

 President of the Botanical Garden Frances Paulo Huber recognized the need for an authentic Chinese garden in 1984.
 The garden was finally constructed with the support of many partners, including the Staten Island Botanical Garden, the City of New York, the Landscape Architecture Company of China, the Metropolitan Chinese American Community, various private foundations, and hundreds of individuals and corporate donors.
 After a long series of collaborations a contract was signed with the Landscape Architecture Corporation of China.
 Mr. Zou Gongwu was appointed as chief project designer.

 Design

 The garden is designed with elegance (ya, 雅) in mind.
 The garden is traditionally entered through a narrow passage where meditation takes place, prior to entering the main garden.
 The design of the garden produces harmony through its views and concepts.
 The garden creates an infinite space within an enclosed area.